 The qualitative reporting system supplements the quantitative (number-based) reporting.
 Quantitative Reporting Templates (QRT), which insurance companies must regularly transfer the supervisory authority, are part of the quantitative reporting system.
-The report contains selected QRTs with information on the 2016 financial year.
-For the first time in the report on the 2017 financial year, we will also present the major changes compared to the previous year.
+The report contains selected QRTs with information on the 2018 financial year.

-This Solvency and Financial Conditions Report for financial year 2016 was approved by the Management Board of ERGO Life Insurance on 19.05.2017.
+This Solvency and Financial Conditions Report for financial year 2018 was approved by the Management Board of ERGO Life Insurance on 17.04.2019.